 The poem If can be viewed as a set of guidelines on how to live and act with integrity and right values such that one becomes the ideal human.
 Each of the four stanzas deals with different life situations and the best way to act during them.
 The poem If does not have a conspicuous physical setting.
 However, after reading the poem one can visualize a scene in which a father is speaking to his son and giving him the most valuable life lesson on how to become a complete man.
 The token of personal philosophy and wisdom which the father imparts to his son has universal validity.

 Form and Structure: The structure of the poem If is taut, neat and symmetrical.
 It has been divided into four identical stanzas of eight lines each.
 Hence, the poem has thirty two lines in total.

+The meter of the stanzas is iambic pentameter, which means each line can be divided into five feet with one unstressed and stressed syllable each in that order.
+This gives the form of the poem a sense of cohesion and order which is very much in keeping with the central idea of the poem which advocates an ordered and controlled lifestyle.
+Iambic Pentameter invests an ambience of control and order to any poem.

+Rhyme Scheme: The 1st stanza of the poem follows the rhyming pattern of AAAABCBC whereas the 2nd , 3rd and 4th stanzas follow the rhyming pattern of ABABCDCD.

+Central Idea of IF by Rudyard Kipling:

+Life only has meaning when it has been lived meaningfully and our identity as human beings can only be ratified in the real sense of the term if we live virtuously by following a set of high moral codes and conduct.
+Rudyard Kipling’s If is a blueprint for all those qualities and virtues which we must inculcate within us to be able to call ourselves complete human beings and also in order to attain true success in life.
+In course of the thirty two lines of the poem, Kipling advocates the virtues of composure, patience, integrity, modesty, control, perseverance, tolerance determination, confidence – for a few to cite.
+This poem is the like a rule book to perfect the art of living and being human.

+Form and Structure: The structure of the poem If is taut, neat and symmetrical.
+It has been divided into four identical stanzas of eight lines each.
+Hence, the poem has thirty two lines in total.